sravikam/pcap-fisac/README.md

 *merge*: Merges two images.
 The output image is of same size as first image.

-*mosaic*: Merges pixels of the same image to form a 32x32 tiled image.
+*mosaic*: Merges pixels of the same image to form a tiled image with 32 tiles in the smaller dimension.

 ## How To Use